adith-ts/Webscraping/README.md

-A script which accepts name of a series and prints its year of release.
+A script which accepts name of a series and prints its year of release and rating(IMDB).